GLOBAL MARKETS-Stocks pull back as acrimonious U.S. debate stokes caution | Business

 The presidential debate yielded no clear winner and barely moved the needle in betting markets, which project a narrow Biden victory.
 Odds maker Smarkets slightly lowered Trump's chance of re-election to 40% after the debate from 42% beforehand.
 But as the election draws closer, investors are increasingly expecting a bumpy final lap and are bracing for the possibility that the result is unclear on polling day.

 Options trade points to a volatile November.
 Two-month dollar/yen volatility, a gauge of expected moves in the yen, is elevated, and its premium over one-month volatility is near record levels.
-On Wednesday, major currencies eased against the dollar after the debate, The euro dipped from a one-week high to $1.1736 and the risk-sensitive Australian dollar fell 0.2% to $0.7118, heading for its worst month since March.
+On Wednesday, major currencies eased against the dollar after the debate, The euro dipped from a one-week high to back below $1.17, Germany's Bund yield hit a two-month low , and the risk-sensitive Australian dollar fell 0.2% to $0.7118, heading for its worst month since March.

 Biden said in the closing stages of the debate he would accept defeat if he lost at the ballot box and would not claim victory prematurely.
 Trump, who has refused to commit to a peaceful transfer of power if he loses the election, repeated unfounded allegations that mail-in voting would lead to fraud.